tsegall/fta/README.md

 ### All Plugins ###

-The mandatory 'qualifier' tag is the name of this Semantic Type.
+The mandatory 'semanticType' tag is the name of this Semantic Type.

 The 'threshold' tag is the percentage of valid samples required by this plugin to establish the Stream Data as a a valid instance of this Semantic Type.
 The threshold will default to 95% if not specified.